 Proper nutrition is a crucial factor in your cancer therapy, as your body needs plenty of calories and protein to heal, fight infection, and withstand chemotherapy and radiation.
 In fact, the National Cancer Institute reports that proper nourishment can increase the effectiveness of certain cancer treatments and may even improve your chances for recovery.

-Unfortunately, cancer and its treatments can bring a host of problems that affect how you eat.
-Loss of appetite, change in tastes, sensitivity to food odors and nausea are just a few of the challenges.
-However, it's essential that you strive to ingest a healthy, well-balanced diet with an emphasis on high protein and a variety of healthful foods.
+Unfortunately, cancer and its treatments can bring a host of problems that affect how and what you are able to eat.
+Loss of appetite, change in tastes, nausea and sensitivity to food odors are just a few of the challenges.
+However, it’s essential that you strive to consume a nutritious, well-balanced diet with an emphasis on protein and a variety of healthful foods.

-Following are some guidelines to help you understand which foods to stick with and why.
+Here are some guidelines to help you understand which foods to choose and why.

 The Fat Factor

 Traditionally, cancer patients were encouraged to eat a high-calorie, high-fat diet to help them gain and maintain weight.
 However, studies suggest that breast cancer patients who eat a low-fat diet have a significantly lower rate of recurrence than those who eat a high-fat diet.
 Many researchers and healthcare professionals now think it’s time to re-examine the traditional approach and are urging their patients to eat a high-calorie, high-carbohydrate diet that includes “healthy fats” (e.g., unsaturated, polyunsaturated and monounsaturated fats).

 - Avoid foods heavy in saturated fat, such as butter, vegetable shortening and whole-milk dairy products.

 - Cook with olive, sunflower, canola, soybean, sesame and peanut oils.

 - Add some sliced avocado to your salads.